 6. Hybrid Identity & Authentication

-Hybrid environments let you manage your own encryption keys (client-side encryption) and also enforce TLS/SSL encryption in transit.
-This dual-layer encryption helps meet standards in GDPR, HIPAA, and PCI-DSS.
+Hybrid models allow full encryption management—organizations can own their encryption keys (client-side) while enforcing TLS/SSL encryption for data in transit.
+This dual-layer encryption helps maintain compliance with HIPAA, GDPR, and PCI-DSS.

 Compliance Frameworks Supported by Hybrid Cloud

-- SOC 2: Logical access, change management, security controls
+- SOC 2: Logical access and change management

 Hybrid Cloud Security Best Practices

-- Implement centralized monitoring and log collection across environments
+- Implement centralized monitoring and continuous log collection across hybrid environments.

-- Apply Zero Trust principles across users, workloads, and devices
+- Apply Zero Trust principles to users, workloads, and endpoints.

 ➡️ Related Reading: What is Zero Trust Security?
 [Complete Guide]